Background Image for Header:

 Remaining in the Academic Common Market

-If you are participating in the Academic Common Market (ACM) at WVU, you will need to follow the guidelines below to remain in the Academic Common Market.
+If you are participating in the ACM at WVU, you will need to follow these guidelines to remain in the ACM:

-- You must remain in good academic standing (2.0 or better GPA), be registered as a full-time student (12 credit hours), and meet the WVU standards for good academic progress toward entry into the major or completion of major program requirements.
-If at any point during a specified term (Fall or Spring) a student drops below full-time status (12 credit hours) they will be assessed the out-of-state tuition rate the subsequent term.
+- You must remain in good academic standing (2.0 or better GPA), be registered as a full-time student (12 credit hours and successfully complete 12 hours) and meet the WVU standards for good academic progress toward entry into the major or completion of major program requirements.
+If at any point during a specified term (Fall or Spring) you drop below full-time status (12 credit hours) you will be assessed the out-of-state tuition rate the subsequent term.

 - If you are on probation (less than a 2.0 GPA) or you are not making progress toward entry into or completion of the approved program, you will be removed from the ACM program and charged out-of-state tuition.

 - At the end of each term a follow-up progress audit report is completed for each ACM student.
 Students who do not meet GPA and academic progress standards will be removed from the ACM program and out-of-state tuition will be assessed in subsequent terms.